Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 Dubbing Script delivery

-The final dubbing script should deliver to the As Recorded Dubbing Script source request in Backlot and can be done in two different ways:
+The final dubbing script should deliver to the As Recorded Dubbing Script source request in Backlot, and can be done in two different ways:

 • Direct upload of a TTAL file to fulfill the source request.